arcimede/UMDS/README.md

 - for Temp-Sensors and Power-Outputs
 - SPI-Extender

-  DRIUVER boards:
+DRIVER boards:
 - for two TB6600 stepper drivers
 - for two TMC22xx stepper drivers

 DEVELOPMENT boards:
 - Prototyping boards
 - PCB with 10pin headers and LEDs

 The actual list on www.systech-gmbh.ch